Eliav2/how-react-hooks-work/How React hooks works.md

 - [State hooks](https://reactjs.org/docs/hooks-overview.html#state-hook) - like `useState` or `useReducer`. these hooks use and possibly manipulates the parent component stateful logic.
 - [Effect hooks](https://reactjs.org/docs/hooks-overview.html#effect-hook) - one of `useEffect` or `useLayoutEffect`.
-  these hooks receives a callback function and usually a dependency array. the callback function will be scheduled by React to fire on a later _phase_(see definition above). the exact phase is dependent on the effect that was chosen.
+  these hooks receive a callback function and usually a dependency array. the callback function will be scheduled by React to fire on a later _phase_(see definition above). the exact phase is dependent on the effect that was chosen.
   **Effects from the same type will be executed in the order of declaration.**